 After the optional word designator, you can add a sequence of one or more of the following modifiers, each preceded by a ':'.
+These modify, or edit, the word or words selected from the history event.

-- h Remove a trailing pathname component, leaving only the head. - t Remove all leading pathname components, leaving the tail. - r Remove a trailing suffix of the form '.suffix', leaving the basename.
+h Remove a trailing pathname component, leaving only the head.

-- e Remove all but the trailing suffix. - Print the new command but do not execute it.
+- t Remove all leading pathname components, leaving the tail. - r Remove a trailing suffix of the form '.suffix', leaving the basename. - e Remove all but the trailing suffix. - p Print the new command but do not execute it.